Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | indexn     | int  | index of digita input port, range: 1~32  or 100 - 1000.
 The value range is 100-1000 only when you configure the extended I/O module |

+- Return:

-- Return: the current voltage value from index1 to Indexn
+  ErrorID,{value1,value2,...,valuen},DIGroup(index1,index2,...,indexn); //value1...valuen: current voltage from index1 to Indexn

 - Supporting port: 29999